-Our 45 minute assemblies translate standards to practices with the CA Next Generation Science Standards (CA NGSS), STEM – Science, Technology, Engineering & Math, and Common Core.
+Our 45 minute assemblies translate standards to practices with the CA Next Generation Science Standards (CA NGSS), STEM – Science, Technology, Engineering & Math.

 The objective of this assembly is to share hands-on experiments that children can do to make STEM (Science, Technology, Engineering & Math) easier to understand and fun to learn.
 Children have a natural curiosity about the world around them.
 This natural desire is the catalyst to promote STEM concepts and literacy.

 Analyze how an invisible force causes steel spheres to accelerate.
 Witness how sound vibrations move a ball and make cans scream.
 Fool your eyes with a banana.
 We’ll test solubility of fossil based styrofoam and renewable ecofoam.
 Watch water curve from centripetal force and golf balls float in water.

 May the force be with you: our atmosphere.
 Are you stronger than air?
 Can a bowling ball float?
 Learn about the layers of our atmosphere that surround and protect the Earth.
 Experience the wonders of atmospheric pressure in this active learning program.